This modifier attracts particles to itself or to other objects. It can carry out user-specified actions when the particle approaches the target.

 This gives you visual feedback to the point to which the particles are attracted.
 You can alter the size of the icon and the offset of the four points from the centre if desired.

-If you click the little black arrow next to the 'Visible in Editor' label, you see two parameters to control the look of the icon:
+If you click the little arrow next to the 'Visible in Editor' label, you see two parameters to control the look of the icon:

 The radius of the circle.
 You can change this to whatever you need.